ropensci-archive/bomrang/cran-comments.md

 0 errors | 0 warnings | 1 note

-* This is a new release.
+* This is a resubmission with Scott Chamberlain listed in the authors as requested.

 ## Reverse dependencies